-- During the holiday season, we were pleased to deliver some special treats, including Creativity Kits with Creativity London, breakfast bags with London Community Chaplaincy, and with Youth holiday meals Opportunities Unlimited. - A festive Mrs. Clause Parade, in collaboration with the City of London and local organization Jenny's Angels, made its way through a number of our communities, spreading joy along the route.
+- During the holiday season, we were pleased to deliver some special treats, including Creativity Kits with Creativity London, breakfast bags with London Community Chaplaincy, and with Youth holiday meals Opportunities Unlimited. - A festive Mrs. Clause Parade, in collaboration with the City of London and local organization Jenny's Angels, made its way a number communities, spreading joy along the route.